-The current Scottish Government route map suggests that remote working should remain the default position, for those who can, until at least Phase 3 however preparatory work for re-opening premises, such as local housing offices, can begin in Phase 1.
-The preparatory phases may include conducting checks on the premises, updating risk assessments and making changes to facilitate any new safety procedures as well as discussing any proposed changes with staff.
-Indoor office workplaces including contact centres are only to re-open once relevant guidance has been agreed.
-Even at Phase 4, controls such as physical distancing measures and appropriate hygiene regimes will still be required and remote working will be encouraged where possible.
+The Scottish Government route map indicates that remote working should remain the default position, for those who can, until relevant guidance and dates for non-essential offices are agreed.
+However preparatory work for re-opening premises, such as local housing offices, was permitted from Phase 1.
+The included conducting checks on the premises, updating risk assessments and making changes to facilitate any new safety procedures as well as discussing any proposed changes with staff.
+Non-essential indoor office workplaces including contact centres are only to re-open once relevant guidance has been agreed.